 Language is a communication tool first.
 And mistakes are inevitable even in your native language.
 It’s perfectly fine.
 Learn from your mistakes and fix it next time.

-Yes, you will be very self-conscious speaking in a foreign language, but don’t sacrifice opportunities because you don’t think your skills are good enough.
+Yes, you will be very self-conscious speaking in a foreign language but don’t sacrifice opportunities because you don’t think your skills are good enough.
 One of the best things you can do is learn colloquialism and expressions.
 Native speakers of the language will definitely understand you better, even if you make a few mistakes.

-Repeat – Don’t Cram
+3. Repeat Language Lessons – Don’t Cram

 Flashcards and apps are a great way to do this.
 There are apps that will gauge how well you’ve learned the vocabulary for the day, and will review the words that troubled you.
 Tomorrow, the app will bring up the same words, with the difficult ones appearing more often.
 This reinforces what you learned.